 During the year we carried out a complete review of our board manual and policies.
 This resulted in a number of changes and updates to reflect current practice and good governance.
 A key part of this work was revisiting the Historic Complaints policy.
 This was prompted by an increase in the number of complaints received in the last year.
-Trustees universally agreed on a new Historic Complaints policy that is survivor focused, and committed to providing help that may lead to resolution and healing in the context of today's legislative requirements expectations of accountability.
+Trustees universally agreed on a new Historic Complaints policy that is survivor focused, and committed to providing help that may lead to resolution and healing in the context of today's legislative requirements and expectations of accountability.

-Welcome to the 2020 Annual Report As part of our response, we have been actively engaged with the progress of The Royal Commission of Inquiry into Abuse in Care.
+been actively engaged with the progress of The Royal Commission of Inquiry into Abuse in Care.
 This process has enabled numbers of people who have experienced abuse in situations when they should have been protected and cared for, to be supported to recount their experiences in various institutions around New Zealand.
 It reminds us that our mission is to support New Zealand families to nurture their children.
 Through our actions, ATWC is demonstrating our commitment and resolution that if people have been harmed in our care, then we need to try and put that right.